April 2 - April 7, 2017 at Texas State University in San Marcos, TX.

 Student registration is limited to full-time students.
 Valid Student ID is required at the registration desk.

 Prospective attendees who can't spare the full 6 days for the Workshop can also sign up for a day pass.
-Day passes are only available for the first three days (Sunday–Tuesday), and will only cover the classwork: day pass attendees will not go out on assignments.
+Day passes are only available for the first three days (Sunday–Tuesday), and will only cover the classwork: day pass attendees will not shoot or edit assignments.

 Sunday Only - $60